Abdullah3245/Abdullah3245/README.md

 - **Graduation:** May 2027
 - **GPA:** 3.70

-## 🏆 Achievements:
-- 🌟 Science Olympiad participant with a focus on computational thinking.
-- 🚀 Contributed to collaborative research in innovative academic projects.

 <!--
 **Abdullah3245/Abdullah3245** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.